-When Ross Horrocks’ cruise goes bad, Norwegian offers him a full refund.
-Then the company withdraws the offer.
-Can it do that?
+When Ross Horrocks’ Norwegian cruise goes bad, the company offers him a full refund.
+Then it withdraws the offer.
+Is that fair?

-Question: My wife and I recently took an 11-day Southeast Asia cruise onboard the Norwegian Star departing from Singapore.
+My wife and I recently took an 11-day Southeast Asia Norwegian cruise onboard the Norwegian Star departing from Singapore.
 Shortly before our vacation, we were advised that the cruise itinerary had changed due to a technical issue with the ship.
-This was an extreme disappointment, since we had made plans for my wife’s 50th birthday in Thailand as the main part of our vacation.
+This was an extreme disappointment since we had made plans for my wife’s 50th birthday in Thailand as the main part of our vacation.

 Since our new itinerary allowed us an extra two days in Singapore, we planned our time carefully.
 We made arrangements for activities on the days that had been added to our itinerary and confirmed to us by Norwegian.
 We also changed extra currency to Singapore dollars on the evening prior to embarking on the ship in order to cover the cost of our extra time in Singapore.